stringandstickytape/MaxsAiStudio/README.md

 ### 19. Disable Nodes (not currently implemented)

-- Users can now disable specific nodes in the conversation.
+- Users can disable specific nodes in the conversation.
 - Disabled nodes are omitted from the conversation with AI and not saved as part of the conversation.
 - Right-click on a node in the network diagram and select "Disable" to toggle this feature.

 ### 20. Local AI Model

-- The application now uses the Gemma model for local AI processing, replacing the previously used Llama model.
+- The application uses the Gemma model for local AI processing, replacing the previously used Llama model.
 - The port defaults to 11434 in the UI, but can nonetheless be overridden in Settings

 ### 21. Regenerate All Summaries